ccpu/x-ui-docker/README.md

 ## TODO

+### Run Docker as none root user

+> Docker sometime throw 'unable to open database file: no such file or directory', its because the user in docker image 'pwuser' don't have a permission to read the mounted volume.

 ### server hardening

 1. Create none root user and disable root user using following functions in this [repo](https://github.com/ccpu/secure-linux):